 If you’re practicing this right now, which I totally did as I was explaining the process to you, you can see how kids can get confused between the /n/ and the /ng/ sound; the only difference is where your tongue hits the roof of your mouth.
 The /n/ sound makes your tongue hit the front of your mouth, while the /ng/ sound is towards the back.

 How Can you Help at Home?

 To begin, make sure you are saying the sound clearly and loudly enough for your child to hear it and imitate it.
 For example, say /ng/, /ng/, /ng/, three times to your child.
-Make sure you are saying it slowly and that you have his/her eye contact.
+Make sure you say it slowly and you have his/her eye contact.

 Encourage your child to repeat it back to you.
 Keep doing this and your child will eventually say the sound successfully without intervention.
 Once he/she gets the sound in isolation, then move to syllables, such as “ing,” “ang,” and “ung.”

 Again, once your child masters this level, they can move to words, phrases, and then sentences.
 It’s a tiered process that your speech pathologist can walk you through step-by-step.

 Tactile cues are just another way of saying “touch” cues.
 Since /ng/ is a nasal sound, the tongue blocks the air through the mouth and it instead flows through the nose.

 If your child has trouble with this, have him hold his nose as he makes the sound.
 When the air gets trapped and cannot exit either the nose or the mouth, he will know that he is making the sound correctly.